vfstr517/MCQ-Cheater-Helper/README.md

 ### 3. Install Tesseract OCR

 Download from [UB Mannheim Tesseract Build](https://github.com/UB-Mannheim/tesseract/wiki).
-Default install path or you can customise this using p.txt:
+Default installation path:
 ```bash
 C:\Program Files\Tesseract-OCR\tesseract.exe
 ```
+or you can customise this using p.txt.

 ## 📂 Config Files

 Place these files in the same folder as your .py or .exe: